Verisimilitude/jsp-webpack-plugin/README.md

 # Jsp WebPack Plugin
-This plugin intends for generate *.jsp file (with injected your bundles and chunks)
+This plugin intends for generate *.jsp file (with injected your bundles and chunks) This is the same WebPack Plugin as https://github.com/AkpoFlash/jsp-webpack-plugin but with typescript and types
 # Install
-`npm i --save-dev jsp-webpack-plugin`
+`npm i --save-dev jsp-webpack-plugin-with-types`

 or

-`yarn add --dev jsp-webpack-plugin`
+`yarn add --dev jsp-webpack-plugin-with-types`

 # Usage